Slavonic-Serbian: History

 At the beginning of the 18th century, the literary language of the Serbs was the Serbian recension of Church Slavonic (also called Serbo-Slavonic), with centuries-old tradition.
 After the Great Serb Migration of 1690, many Serbs left Ottoman-held territories and settled in southern areas of the Kingdom of Hungary in the Habsburg Empire, mostly in what is now Vojvodina.
 The Serbian Orthodox Church in these areas was in need of liturgical books, and the Serbian schools were in need of textbooks.
 The Habsburg court, however, did not allow the Serbs to establish their printing presses.
 The Serbian Orthodox Church and schools received ample help in books and teachers from the Russian Empire.
 By the mid-18th century, Serbo-Slavonic had been mostly replaced with Russo-Slavonic (Russian recension of Church Slavonic) as the principal literary language of the Serbs.

 Around that time, laymen became more numerous and notable than Orthodox monks and priests among active Serbian writers.
 The secular writers wanted their works to be closer to the general Serbian readership, but at the same time, most of them regarded Church Slavonic as more prestigious and elevated than the popular Serbian language.
 Church Slavonic was also identified with the Proto-Slavic language, and its use in literature was seen as the continuation of an ancient tradition.
 The writers began blending Russo-Slavonic, vernacular Serbian, and Russian, and the resulting mixed language is called Slavonic-Serbian.
 The first printed work in Slavonic-Serbian appeared in 1768, written by Zaharije Orfelin.
 Before that, a German–Slavonic-Serbian dictionary was composed in the 1730s.
 The blended language became dominant in secular Serbian literature and publications during the 1780s and 1790s.

-At the beginning of the 19th century, it was condemned by Vuk Karadžić and his followers, whose reformatory efforts (focusing more on Serbian vernacular) formed modern literary Serbian based on the popular language.
-The last notable work in Slavonic-Serbian was published in 1825.
+At the beginning of the 19th century, it was rejected by Vuk Karadžić and his followers, whose reformatory efforts (focusing more on Serbian vernacular) formed modern literary Serbian based on the popular language.

-Slavonic-Serbian was used in literary works, including prose and poetry, school textbooks, philological and theological works, popular scientific and practical books, and other kinds of publications.
+Slavonic-Serbian was used in literary works, including prose and poetry, school textbooks, philological and theological works, popular scientific and practical books, and other kinds of publications, up to the 1820s and later more rarely.
 Various laws, decisions, and proclamations by the Habsburg authorities were printed in Slavonic-Serbian, in which also the first Serbian newspapers, Serbskija novini, appeared in 1791.
 Other periodicals include Slaveno-serbskij Magazin (1768) and Slaveno-serbskija vědomosti (1792–94), as well as the later Novine serbske iz carstvujuščega grada Vienne (1814–1817).
 A bidirectional German–Serbian dictionary (1791), with around 20,000 headwords in each direction, was composed by adapting a German–Russian dictionary into Slavonic-Serbian.